arand013/read-me-generator/ReadME.md

 ![](https://img.shields.io/badge/license-MIT%20License-blue?style=flat-square)
 ## Description
 This is a back-end node index.js file that is designed to generate Professional a Read-Me.md file.
-After a succeful follow through of a small amount of steps and infromations are answered and responded to.
+After a successful follow through of a small amount of steps, questions and processes are responded to.

 ## Table of Contents